First the code for a small socket example.

 The browser would prefere it if we kept the connection open between requests, but it’s easier for us just to close it.
 However it should be noted that opening and closing TCP connections is expensive.
 It seems that Firefox even preemptively opens a connection when you move your mouse towards a link.

-of it to get the URI path.
-We only accept paths up to 250 characters
+line of it to get the URI path.
+We only accept paths up to 250

-long which leaves another 5 characters for “.html” to be added, plus
+characters long which leaves another 5 characters for “.html” to be

 , the null character.

-errors.
-It’s easy to overwrite the null terminating character
+dangerous errors.
+It’s easy to overwrite the null terminating

-you need to pay attention to whether functions like strlen
+buffers.
+Also you need to pay attention to whether functions like

 count \0